ayushi-24git/pipeline-trivy-repo/README.md

 <h1>
-Pipeline-trivy
+Pipeline-trivy-repo

 </h1>
 This repository demonstrates Trivy, a vulnerability management tool for images and containers.
 It uses Tekton pipeline under the hood.

-The repo contains a single task, **scan-repo**, for scanning a repository through Trivy.
+The repository contains a single task, **scan-repo**, for scanning a repository through Trivy.
 After running the pipeline, user is first asked to enter the link of the repo to be scanned.
 Try [this](https://github.com/knqyf263/trivy-ci-test) one.
 Further working of Trivy can be understood [here](https://rastogee-ayushi.medium.com/trivy-keep-your-artifacts-vulnerability-free-6dce292134e5).

 ## Setting up cluster
 Set up a cluster using minikube by doing a minikube start.